 Extended Techniques is a lecture series hosted at Gilded Audio Design’s studio intending to amplify creative audio production ideas by inviting a progressive artists and engineers to share their knowledge and demonstrate their methods.
 Through demonstration and discussion, our featured speakers will open the audience’s minds to new avenues of creation - connecting members of the audio community and fostering an attitude of sharing and co-operative professional development.

 Past Extended Techniques

 Zach Poff is a New York area media artist, educator, and maker-of-things.
 His artwork is rooted in open systems that eschew individual authorship in favor of collaborative or generative models.
 His algorithmic remixes of popular media uncover hidden subtexts lurking inside familiar forms (Radio Silence, Video Silence).
 Other recent work employs unique sound tools to explore the web of social and ecological relationships that challenge and sustain us (Pond Station, Sferics).
 He considers his art-making, teaching, and software development to be contributions toward a culture of sharing & empathy, in direct opposition to commercial media’s cult of the individual.

-In this talk, Zach will introduce recording techniques using D.I.Y transducers to reveal hidden sounds & sonify non-acoustic phenomena.
-Together, we will explore contact mics, hydrophones, synesthetic light-to-sound conversion, and electromagnetic pickups.
-We will listen to examples of sound art, music, and installations where these techniques stretch our ears toward new ways of considering our natural and built environments.
+In his talk, Zach introduced recording techniques using D.I.Y transducers to reveal hidden sounds & sonify non-acoustic phenomena.
+We explored contact mics, hydrophones, synesthetic light-to-sound conversion, and electromagnetic pickups.
+We listened to examples of sound art, music, and installations where these techniques stretch our ears toward new ways of considering our natural and built environments.
 These techniques are quite accessible for those with more curiosity than money.
-Zach will also share his resources to help you build transducers for your own work.
+Zach also shared his resources to help you build transducers for your own work.